-and emotional and interpersonal skills in health and social service providers (e.g. Kansky & Maassarani, 2022; Museux et al., 2016; Wacker & Dziobek, 2018).
+NVC is not only relevant to education, workplace, and communication training, but is also relevant to health and social services.
+NVC has the potential to prevent violence, reduce conflicts, improve well-being, and tackle emotional or mental health problems.
+There has been an increasing number of studies on the potential benefits of NVC in recent years.
+For example, researchers found that NVC-based training could improve communication, empathy, compassionate behaviors, and emotional and interpersonal skills in health and social service providers (e.g., Kansky & Maassarani, 2022; Museux et al., 2016; Wacker & Dziobek, 2018).
 Some studies also demonstrated that NVC training may improve mental well-being.
 In particular, Yang and Kim (2021) reported that NVC training could improve self-efficacy in alcohol cessation and anger management in patients with alcohol problems.
 Zandkarimi et al. (2019) also showed that NVC training could reduce stress and anxiety in a sample of Iranian women.
 More importantly, Rezaei et al. (2019) found that NVC training could improve mother-child interaction, thus having the potential to prevent childhood maltreatment.

 However, current research on the potential benefits of NVC is hampered by a lack of validated measures, as none of the evaluation studies had utilized a measure specific to NVC.
 To address this gap, a recent study developed a 7-item self-report measure, known as the Nonviolent Communication Behaviors Scale (NVCBS), and this scale was found to be reliable and valid in a sample of Chinese young adults (Cheung et al., 2022).
 The NVCBS had three hypothetical subscales that measure the three core aspects of NVC, suggesting face validity of the novel scale.
-In that study, an exploratory factor analysis yield a onefactor structure (Cheung et al., 2022), which has yet to be confirmed in an independent sample.
+In the study, an exploratory factor analysis yield a one-factor structure (Cheung et al., 2022), which has yet to be confirmed in an independent sample.
 Despite its potential as a useful measure that can facilitate future NVC studies, the measurement invariance of NVCBS across different languages and cultural contexts should be established to facilitate multicultural comparisons of findings.
 In addition, more research is needed to examine whether NVC behaviors could be reliably and validly assessed.
-Against this background, this study examined whether NVC behaviors could be reliably and validly measured using the NVCBS in two samples with different languages and sociocultural backgrounds.
+Against this background, this study examined whether NVC behaviors could be reliably and validly measured using the NVCBS in two samples with different languages and cultural backgrounds.
 To confirm its construct validity, we examined whether the NVCBS scores would be positively correlated with self-kindness and interpersonal communication competences while negatively correlated with self-judgement.
-Self-kindness and self-judgement were measured using two subscales of the Self-Compassion Scale (SCS), while interpersonal communication competences were measured using a subscale of the Perceived Holistic Competencies Measure (PHCM), as will be explained below.
+Self-kindness and self-judgement were measured using two subscales of the Self-Compassion Scale (SCS), while interpersonal communication competencies Measure (PHCM), as will be explained below.
 These hypotheses were based on the idea that NVC involves accepting oneself and others as well as peaceful and honest communication (Rosenberg & Chopra, 2015).